People Moving Away From Big Cities Upends Long-Term Trends

 To get an idea of how much your move will cost, here are the two most important factors:

 - The distance travelled

 In addition to these fundamentals, adding packing services or storage options will make your move slightly more expensive, but people find that their convenience more than justify their costs.

 If You Are Moving Out of the City, Call King’s Transfer

-With nearly 100 years of experience, King’s Transfer has helped thousands of people with local and long-distance moves.
+With nearly 100 years of experience, our Montreal movers have helped thousands of people with local and long-distance moves.

 Our offices in Toronto and Montreal deliver fully insured moving services, storage services, competitive prices, fixed hourly rates, and a fleet of specialized vehicles to handle jobs of any scale.
 Most importantly, there will never be surprise costs when you choose King’s Transfer!